noelloxton/EEE4022S-VSRoboArm/readme.txt

 2. roslaunch arm_bringup moveit.launch                     (To launch Moveit (No need for setting start location though))
 3. roslaunch arm_bringup rviz.launch rviz_config:=rviz_sim (To launch RViz with custom config)

-TO LAUNCH REALITY

-1. roslaunch arm_bringup real_bringup.launch                (urdf + controllers + hardw_interf + transform node)
-2. roslaunch arm_bringup moveit.launch
-3. roslaunch arm_bringup serial.launch                      (to launch serial if you want include it in real_bringup)
-4. roslaunch arm_bringup rviz.launch rviz_config:=rviz_real (to launch RViz with the real config (real and sim config are the same but different))

 TIRED OF MANUALLY ENTERING THE COMMANDS IN MULTIPLE TERMINALS??
 AND IF YOU PUT ALL IN A LAUNCH FILE -> 1 terminal -> no good debugging -> might get stuck